OrigamiSL/NTAVS/README.md

 ```
 sh ./creat_symbolic_link.sh
 ```
 You can choose both or one of them to train and test.
-Take the NTAVS-PVT as example, you should firstly run the command:
+Take the NTAVS-PVT as an example, you should firstly run the command:
 ```
 cd ./NTAVS_PVT
 ```